 Saving time, driving collaboration, and increasing efficiency with an integrated, self-service approach

 Syngenta is the world's leading agribusiness specialist.
-A longstanding Board customer, the company has developed the decision-making platform over more than 25 years and through several acquisitions.
+A longstanding Board customer, the company has developed the Intelligent Planning Platform over more than 25 years and through several acquisitions.
 Syngenta currently uses Board for self-service reporting, function cost reporting, budgeting and forecasting, and S&OP, in collaborative approach that reduces IT workload through self-sufficiency, increases the speed at which insights are gained, and provides the flexibility to adapt to ever-changing requirements.

 - Industry: Chemicals